benzid-wael/multipart-python/README.md

 an HTTP server on port 8080 of the localhost that saves all parts of the multipart upload to separate files on disk.

+## Features

+* No dependencies
+* Fast: written in C
+* Works with chunks of data
+* Support of multi-line headers
+* Uploads of unknown size (missing Content-Length header).
+* Very high test coverage